 The guidance on who is clinically vulnerable or clinically extremely vulnerable has been updated on the UK Government website and applies to people living in England.
 Again the advice varies across Scotland, Wales and Northern Ireland.

-In England, the clinically vulnerable group includes everyone 70 years and over and those “under 70 with an underlying health condition listed below" (that is, anyone instructed to get a flu jab each year on medical grounds).
-People with coeliac disease are recommended by Public Health England to have an annual flu vaccination on a precautionary basis, but people with coeliac disease are not specifically mentioned in the UK Government’s list of clinically vulnerable people.
-We know this is causing confusion for people with coeliac disease and so we have written to the Department of Health, Public Health England and other relevant bodies, requesting clarity and uniformity.
+Across the UK, the clinically vulnerable group includes everyone 70 years and over and those under 70 who are instructed to get a flu jab each year on medical grounds.
+People with coeliac disease are recommended by Public Health England to have an annual flu vaccination on a precautionary basis, but people with coeliac disease are not specifically mentioned in the list of clinically vulnerable people.

 The Government has also provided advice on shielding for people defined as clinically extremely vulnerable from COVID-19.
 People with coeliac disease who have no other health conditions do not fall into this category.
 If you fall into this category because of another health condition, you should have received a letter by Sunday 29 March 2020.
 If you think you have been sent information on shielding in error, the guidance from the NHS is to check the list of conditions where shielding is recommended.
 Anyone recommended to shield should register on the Government website so that they can be supported with food parcels or access to priority online delivery slots as appropriate.